mesosphere/dcos-docs-site/pages/1.11/networking/SDN/index.md

 DC/OS addss support for SDN providers by providing support for both the [Container Networking Interface (CNI)](https://github.com/containernetworking/cni) and the [Container Network Model (CNM)](https://github.com/docker/libnetwork/blob/master/docs/design.md) standards.
 DC/OS support CNI for UCR and CNM for Docker respectively.
 Examples of supported SDN providers on DC/OS are [Calico](https://github.com/dcos/examples/tree/master/calico) and Contrail.

-DC/OS itself comes with its own native virtual networking solution called DC/OS Overlay which supports both the CNI and CNM standards.
+DC/OS comes with its own native virtual networking solution, called DC/OS Overlay, which supports both the CNI and CNM standards.

 # IPv6 support for Docker Containers
-In DC/OS 1.11 we have enabled IPv6 support for Docker containers.
+In DC/OS 1.11 supported for running Docker containers on IPv6 virtual networks has been introduced.
 DC/OS overlay, the pre-packaged SDN solution for DC/OS, has built in support for creating IPv6 networks for docker containers.
 *NOTE: IPv6 support is currently available only for Docker containers and not for UCR containers.*